 Through understanding how it operates sabotaging our daily life, I managed to develop a stronger awareness of my own consciousness and free myself from unnecessary suffering.
 That's how my story began....

-My name is Cecile, a yogi born in Paris about 30 years ago.
+My name is Cecile, a yogi born and raised in Paris about 30 years ago.
 I belong to the generation that yearns to raise the collective consciousness and bring people closer to higher levels of connection.

 I was living in France a life full of establishing "success" in our Western society.
 I worked for fancy companies and had much of what is supposed to be longed for, but there was feeling of darkness, as if something was missing internally, in which, I was left feeling upset and frustrated.

 I had to find something to channel all that energy of dissatisfaction.